 If you want a natural, skin-caring formula, try Dove 0% Aluminum Deodorant Aerosol.
 This product contains 0% aluminum salts and 0% alcohol and has ¼ Dove moisturizing cream.
 It’s gentle on the skin and provides 48-hour odor protection while still allowing the body to sweat naturally.

 What About BO in Other Parts of the Body?

 There are also deodorant products for other parts of the body, apart from the underarms.
 For example, body sprays, colognes, and perfumes can be used all over the body, especially on the chest, torso, and neck.
 There are also deodorant products that help prevent both sweat and odor in the feet.

 Despite being suitable for use in other areas, these body odor remedies fight sweat and odor in the same way that underarm deodorants do.
-They prevent BO by either masking it with fragrance, eliminating odor-causing bacteria, or in some cases, even reducing sweat.
+They stop armpit odor by either masking it with fragrance, eliminating odor-causing bacteria, or in some cases, even reducing sweat.